Great north faces of the Alps

 The six great north faces of the Alps are a group of vertical faces in the Swiss, French, and Italian Alps known in mountaineering for their difficulty, danger, and great height.
 The "Trilogy" is the three hardest of these north faces, being the Eiger, the Grandes Jorasses, and the Matterhorn.

-Six north faces
+List

-The six great north faces are (sorted by date of the first ascent):
+The six great north faces are (sorted by the date of the first ascent of the north face):